TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 The wizard can be configured differently for each of these tables.
 The settings in "default" is applied to all tables.
-In the example above, there's a special setting for the “pages” table.
+In the example above, there's a special setting for the "pages" table.

 .. _wizards-configuration-examples-slider: